 Choosing a career field is one of the most important decisions a person can make.
-Not only can it determine your income, but it also can have a tremendous impact on your overall health and well-being.
+Not only can it determine your income, it can also have a tremendous impact on your overall health and well-being.
 The average person spends roughly 90,000 hours working throughout his or her life.
-That’s a lot of time, and big reason why it’s important to pursue a fulfilling profession.
+That's a lot of time, and a big reason why it's important to pursue a fulfilling profession.

 We surveyed nearly 1,200 licensed massage therapists to learn about their career satisfaction.
 Numerous research studies have examined massage from a clinical perspective; however, few have analyzed the viewpoint of massage therapists.